wp-plugins/external-video-for-everybody/readme.txt

 == Changelog ==

-= 0.9.2 =
+= 1.0 =
 * Brand new installations will include posters by default.
-Existing installations will retain existing preference.
+Existing installations will retain existing poster preference.
 * An optional built-in style sheet will add a frame, a drop-shadow and a background fade so that videos without posters will have a visual presence in FireFox 4.

 = 0.9.1 =